moreonion/webform_currency/README.txt

 countries) that can be selected.
 You can also change the order in which they appear in the select box.

+If the PHP PECL package geoip is available and it detects the country of the visitor, and this country is in the list of available countries, webform_country_list preselect the geoip country as default.

 Related modules
 ===============